SSSPRABHUDINESH/DevOps_Notes/terraform/full-notes.md

 ## 16. State Locking
 State locking prevents multiple Terraform operations from modifying the same state at once.

+1. State locking is possible only with Remote_backends not with local backend.

+### Importance - Locking state file:

+Locked:It prevents two people from making changes at the same time.
+		• Local State: No locking.
+If two people run Terraform in the same folder, they can overwrite each other's changes.
+		• How locking works:
+			When you run terraform apply with a supported backend like GCS, Terraform follows this sequence:
+			1. Request Lock: Before doing anything, Terraform places a small metadata file (the lock) in the bucket.
+			2. Execute: It runs your plan/apply.
+			3. Release Lock: Once finished, it deletes the lock file.

+	What if a lock gets "Stuck"?
+		Sometimes, if your internet cuts out or your computer crashes mid-apply, Terraform might not be able to release the lock.
+In that specific case, you have to manually break it using: terraform force-unlock <LOCK_ID>
+		• Where to find lock_id:
+			a.
+If you try to run terraform plan or terraform apply while a lock is active, Terraform will fail and print a detailed error message in your terminal.
+			b.
+Finding it in the GCS Console
+			1. Go to the Google Cloud Console.
+			2. Navigate to Cloud Storage > Buckets.
+			3. Open the bucket you use for your Terraform state.
+			4. Look for a file named default.tflock (or similar, ending in .tflock).
+			5. If you open or examine the metadata/contents of that file, it contains the Lock ID and information about who is holding the lock.

 ### Example
 ```text
 Engineer A applies